jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/frontend/charts.md

 - `disableBarChartSwitch` boolean: when selected, the functionality to switch to a bar chart is disabled (optional)
 - `disableXAxisSlider` boolean: when selected, the functionality to change the x-axis range via a slider is disabled (optional)
 - `disableDownload` boolean: when selected, the functionality to download the chart is disabled (optional)
+- `simplifyTooltip`boolean: when selected, the labels of the categories are not shown in the chart's tooltip (optional)

 ### `CategoricalChart` Parameters